- Fall Deer Habits

 In the time leading up to the rut, deer tend to increase their food consumption, so they have enough fat stored for their mating journey.
 That means that your plants and gardens may be in trouble.
 Deer are not very picky creatures.
 Their diet will vary greatly depending on what is immediately available to them.
 If one of these curious creatures happens to stumble across your backyard garden, your yield may become smaller.

 The rut itself tends to subdue a buck's appetite because they spend most of their energy searching for a doe.
 Since they do not eat as much, they are traveling more frequently.
 This spells danger to gardens that would not typically have a deer problem.
-The rut causes deer to stray further from their typical feeding grounds and stop at food sources along their path.
+The rut causes deer to stray farther from their typical feeding grounds and stop at food sources along their path.

 Having a deer fence around your garden not only protects against the destruction of deer but also smaller animals such as rabbits, groundhogs and raccoons.